ttrung2409/warehousing/README.md

 It is built as an single-page web app using Angular on client side, and Web API, Entity Framework on server side.

-A relational database (MSSQL) is used for data storage, EF built-in features are a way of communication between the app and the data store.
+A relational database (MSSQL) is used for data storage, EF for simple queries, commands and Stored Procedures for complicated T-SQL are ways of communication between the app and the data store.

 How to run: